photo sharing and upload picture albums photo forums search pictures popular photos photography help login

 Director, The Douglis Visual Workshops, Phoenix, Arizona

-I call this my pbase “cyberbook” on expressive travel photography.
+I call this my pbase “cyberbook” on expressive travel photography and travel photojournalism.
 Each of these galleries is an educational resource, demonstrating a key aspect of what goes into making pictures express ideas to viewers.
 When taken together, they will offer you a comprehensive, step-by-step instructional guide to the process of making travel photographs that will say something about your subjects, instead of merely describing them.

 In my view, expressive photography is based upon the three principles I demonstrate in the first three galleries of this cyberbook: Abstraction, Incongruity, and Human Values.
 Abstraction removes literal, descriptive clutter and hones an image down to its essence and encourages unlimited thinking.
 Incongruity presents elements that seem to be at odds with their context and creates contrasts and juxtapositions that stimulate both the emotions and the imagination.
 Human values convey the emotions, beliefs, traditions and knowledge that we understand and share as humans.
 I suggest that anyone using this cyberbook as a learning tool, study these three galleries before going on to the rest of them.